Asabeneh/30-Days-Of-JavaScript/02_Day/02_day_data_types.md

 console.log(country.startsWith('land'))  //  false
 ```

-17. *endsWith*: it takes a substring as an argument and it checks if the string starts with that specified substring.
+17. *endsWith*: it takes a substring as an argument and it checks if the string ends with that specified substring.
 It returns a boolean(true or false).

 ```js
 string.endsWith(substring)